Zero Tolerance Suspensions

 Effective on January 1, 1997, the instructions for the notice of suspensions provide:

-Pursuant to Section 322.2616 F.S., these notices are to be issued only to persons operating or in actual physical control of a motor vehicle who are under the age of 21 and have a breath alcohol level of .02 or higher, or refuse to submit to a breath test authorized in Section 322.2616 F.S.
+Pursuant to Section 322.2616 F.S., these notices are to be issued only to persons operating or in actual physical control of a motor vehicle who is under the age of 21 and have a breath alcohol level of .02 or higher or refuse to submit to a breath test authorized in Section 322.2616 F.S.
 This suspension notice should always be used for a violation of Section 322.2616 F.S.

 The following documents must be forwarded to one of the 16 hearing offices of the Department of Highway Safety and Motor vehicles, listed on the reverse side of the officer-agency copy of the notice.
 These documents must be submitted within FIVE CALENDAR DAYS after the date of the issuance of the notice of suspension.